 Top 3 Heroes of the Storm Pro Gamers in Korea

 - Rich (Lee, Jae Won)

 Warcraft III is a fantasy real-time strategy computer video game developed by Blizzard.
 It is set several years after Warcraft II and focuses on four races, Humans, Orcs, Undead, and Elves.
-Players must collect resources, then train units, and heroes to defeat the enemy player.
+Players must collect resources, then train units and heroes to defeat the enemy player.
 The Korean Warcraft Scene has been dying for some time now.
-In addition, many pro-gamers have left the game altogether.
+In addition, many pro gamers have left the game altogether.
 Furthermore, there are almost no WC3 tournaments going on in Korea anymore.
-Currently, the WarCraft 3 scene is dominated by Chinese players and many Korean players have moved on to other games.
+Chinese players dominate the WarCraft 3 scene, and many Korean players have moved on to other games.

 Top 3 Warcraft III Pro Gamers in Korea

 - Lyn (Park, Joon)

 - ReMinD (Kim, Sung Sik)

 Dota 2 might be the most popular Esports worldwide but not the most popular in Korea.
 It is a MOBA video game developed by Valve Corporation.
 DOTA 2 is very similar to LoL; it is played in matches between teams of 5 or fewer players.
 Each player controls a “Hero” who has special abilities.
 The hero’s strength level is increased through kills and experience as the game is played.
 To win the match, a team or player must destroy the other team’s “Ancient” (main structure).

 It is considered one of the greatest video games ever and is currently the most-played game on Steam.
 It does not rival LoL in Korea; however, that might change.
 Furthermore, Nexon, the top Korean gaming company, has invested much into getting Korean pro gamers more involved in DOTA 2 and the upcoming DOTA 3.